What is the autonomic nervous system?

-There are a number of medications that would cause the test to be inaccurate and they should be discontinued 12-24 hours before the test if permitted by the prescribing physician.
+There are a number of medications that would cause the test to be inaccurate and they should be discontinued 12-24 hours before the test, if permitted by the prescribing physician.
 Dr. Shaibani will review your medication list.

 - Avoid heavy meals before the test.

-- Avoid alcohol, caffeine or nicotine for 4 hours before the tests.
+- Avoid alcohol, caffeine and nicotine for 4 hours before the test.

 - Wear soft, non-restrictive clothing.
 Avoid clothing that may restrict blood flow, including stockings and corsets.
 Remove elastic stockings.

 - Avoid stressful circumstances.
 Your test will be more successful if you are rested and relaxed.